 Short on Time?

-A Chocolate Eclair Cake recipe, when made as directed needs at least overnight in the refrigerator and preferably at least 12 hours for the graham crackers to become softened.
+When made as directed this needs at least overnight in the refrigerator and preferably at least 12 hours for the graham crackers to become softened.

 - 3 cups milk